 If you pay for social listening software, check there for “fake” social accounts.
 Make this a regular practice, whenever you check your social listening software.

 If you find any unowned accounts add them to your spreadsheet, beneath your official accounts.
 Contact each account holder directly, making it clear that you don’t want unofficial accounts.
 You may find some fan accounts, which should be acceptable if the account holders make it clear to visitors that they aren’t an official account holder.
 You may have to contact the social networks directly if you can’t reach an agreement.

 Use Analytics to Evaluate Your Social Performance

 You will find a differing array of analytics for each of your social networks.
 For the purposes of this post, we are relying solely on the information provided by the social channels.
 However, many other tools and apps provide additional analytics.
-We have written many articles previously looking at possible tools, including Top 32 Social Media Analytics Tools That Will Add Value to Your Marketing in 2023.
+We have written many articles previously looking at possible tools, including Top Social Media Analytics Tools That Will Add Value to Your Marketing.

 Define and Evaluate Your Best Posts

 You will find that some of your posts will have been more successful than others.
 Take each of your social accounts in turn and look for your three best posts.
 The easiest way to decide this is by looking at your engagement data.
 Record links for these in your spreadsheet.